-From 1 July 2018, the Anti-Money Laundering & Countering Financing of Terrorism Act 2009 (which is quite a mouthful, but “AML” for short) starts applying to all NZ law firms – and their clients.
+The Anti-Money Laundering & Countering Financing of Terrorism Act 2009 (which is quite a mouthful, but “AML” for short) applies to all NZ law firms – and their clients.

 Globally, good governments want to make it harder for criminals to launder money, and are attempting to restrict the flow of money to terrorist organisations.
-AML does this.
+AML is intended to do this.

 But “that’s got nothing to do with me”, you say?

 Almost certainly true.
 But there are some in our communities who engage in those activities and, like every other piece of law, in order to catch the bad guys the good guys have to put up with some increased scrutiny.